-431 The Taoist Tradition (4) Close reading of primary text(s) of early Chinese Taoist thinkers (in translation), along with analysis of relevant secondary scholarship.
+EALC 431 The Taoist Tradition (4) Close reading of primary text(s) of early Chinese Taoist thinkers (in translation), along with analysis of relevant secondary scholarship.
 Recommended preparation: EALC 355 or REL 131.

-440ab Japanese for Academic Research (a: 4, Fa; b: 4, Sp) a: Develop skills necessary for academic reading, writing and presentations.
+EALC 440 Japanese for Academic Research (4, max 16, FaSp) Develop skills necessary for academic reading, writing and presentations.
 Topics include literature, history, and social and cultural issues.
-Prerequisite: EALC 424. b: Continuation of EALC 400a.
-Further develop skills for academic research conducted in Japanese.
-Topics include literature, history, and social and cultural issues.
-Prerequisite: EALC 440a.
+Prerequisite: EALC 424.

-452 Chinese Fiction (4) Development of Chinese fiction and readings from English translations of major Chinese novels such as the Dream of the Red Chamber, All Men are Brothers, and others.
+EALC 452 Chinese Fiction (4) Development of Chinese fiction and readings from English translations of major Chinese novels such as the Dream of the Red Chamber, All Men are Brothers, and others.
 Conducted in English.